ASEAN leaders to tackle regional crises in tropical resort - ExBulletin

 Choosing the small port city was not a bad idea, Azril said, if accompanied by proper planning and government investment in infrastructure.

-Located on the western tip of Flores Island in southern Indonesia, Labuan Bajo, apart from its beaches and diving and snorkeling sites, is best known as the gateway to Komodo National Park. a UNESCO World Heritage Site and the only place in the world where Komodo dragons, the world’s largest lizards, are found in the wild.
+Located on the western tip of the island of Flores, in southern Indonesia, Labuan Bajo, in addition to its beaches and its diving and snorkeling spots, is best known as the gateway to Komodo National Park a UNESCO World Heritage Site and the only place in the world where Komodo dragons, the world’s largest lizards, are found in the wild.

 Conservationists and tourism analysts worry that a broader public interest will place more emphasis on the already endangered Komodo dragons.
 Only about 3,300 were known to exist in 2022.

-If more people come, sooner or later the Komodo dragons can’t breed in peace, that can be a problem, Azahari said, citing long-standing fears the Komodos could face extinction without protection. complete.
+If more people come, sooner or later Komodo dragons can’t breed in peace, that can be a problem, Azahari said, citing long-standing fears Komodos could face extinction without protection. complete.

 Despite the obstacles, Indonesian officials said they would do everything to successfully and safely host the ASEAN summit in Labuan Bajo.